istio/istio.io/content/docs/concepts/traffic-management/index.md

     caption="Service discovery"
     >}}

-Because the service discovery feature is platform-independent:

-- A service mesh can include services across multiple platforms.
+Because the service discovery feature is platform-independent, a service mesh can include services across multiple platforms.

-- Envoy proxies enforce the traffic rules, configurations, and load balancing for all instances.

-You can use the Istio service discovery features with the features provided by platforms like Kubernetes for container-based applications.
-See your platform's documentation for more information.

-#### Load balancing
+Using the abstract model, Pilot configures the Envoy proxies to perform load balancing for service requests, replacing any underlying platform-specific load balancing feature.

-Using Istio, all traffic bound to a service goes through the appropriate Envoy proxy.
-Envoy proxies distribute the traffic across the instances in the calling service's load balancing pool, and update load balancing pools according to changes to the Pilot abstract model.
+In the absence of more specific routing rules, Envoy will distribute the traffic across the instances in the calling service's load balancing pool, according to the Pilot abstract model and load balancer configuration.

 Istio supports the following load balancing methods: